-(3) Children Not Before the Court.
-The court shall adjust the standard calculation when the obligor before the court has children from other relationships who are not before the court (CNBC) to whom the parent owes a duty of support by using the whole family formula in (f) of this subsection.
+Children Not Before the Court.
+The court shall adjust the standard calculation when the obligor has children not before the court by using the whole family formula, subject to the limitations set forth in RCW 26.19.065 and as provided below.